 Chris is a globally recognized subject matter expert in aseptic pharmaceutical manufacturing.
 He has led teams in the development, implementation and regulatory acceptance of aseptic processes for complex injectable products in the fields of ophthalmology, oncology and reproductive health.
 Chris passionately believes in the need to modernize pharmaceutical manufacturing and regularly contributes his knowledge at ISPE and PDA events.

-Ross’ experience in the design development and fabrication of novel pharmaceutical manufacturing equipment, including automation systems, has guided the development of Vanrx’s Aseptic Workcells.
+Ross’ experience in the design, development, and fabrication of novel pharmaceutical manufacturing equipment, including automation systems, has guided the development of Vanrx’s Aseptic Filling Workcells.
 He has held the same position as many of Vanrx’s customers—being responsible for the planning and execution of capital projects and process technical transfers.

 Myles has significant financial leadership and corporate development experience with high-growth technology companies.
 His financial management and strategic acumen has enabled the international commercialization of new technologies with both private and publicly-listed companies.